-Best Business Skills And Courses For Tech Geeks (2024)
+Best Business Skills And Courses For Tech Geeks (2025)

 Nowadays, technological literacy is one of the most important skills that anyone can acquire.
-Especially after Covid-19, dependence on technology has increased a lot, which makes career options in coding and Artificial Intelligence quite lucrative.
+Especially after COVID-19, dependence on technology has increased a lot, which makes career options in coding and Artificial Intelligence quite lucrative.

 However, complete immersion in technology might not be the best thing for one's career.